September 30, 2003

 My siblings are so competitive.
 No sooner had I announced my news than my sister announced hers.
 Now my brother has announced that he and his wife are expecting again too.
 And my best friend from high school is also pregnant.
 You know, notwithstanding the fact that my brother currently lives in America, I don't know if I believe this stuff about Australia having a fertility crisis...

-Scott for making it into the Herald's "World's best blogs" article today (in Icon) for uebersportingpundit.
+Anyway, congratulations also to Scott for making it into the Herald's "World's best blogs" article today (in Icon) for uebersportingpundit.
 And to Tim for finally coming out of hiding!

 As for me, I've just come back from babysitting a four year old boy, Hunter.
 It's a regular gig my sister normally does, but tonight she was having a dinner party so I filled in for her.
 "It'll give you an idea of what you're in for," she said ominously.
 But it was fine.
 Apparently all I am in for is a lot of kicking balls and pulling apart sofas and playing with plastic swords.
 And having "Noooo!!!" shrieked at me every couple of minutes.
 Hunter's mother is eight months pregnant herself, so after asking if it was true that I was having a baby too, Hunter enquired, "But how come your boobies aren't as big as Mummy's?".
 Hmph.
 Actually I'd been feeling quite pleased with their progress.
 Ah well, give it a few more months and then we'll see.